nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 <img src = desktopAssignKeys.png
     alt = "Assign key (Screenshot)">

-10. Ensure your local key is selected (for me, that is my Desktop Key) and click "Continue".<br/><br/>

 <img src = desktopSelectKey.png
     alt = "Assign Key Desktop (Screenshot)">

-11. You should now see the original chat screen you created in step 2.
+10. You should now see the original chat screen you created in step 2.
 This is where you can find the pending wallet configuration when you begin adding your keys on the next device.<br/><br/>

 <img src = desktopConfigDone.png
     alt = "Chat screen pending keys (Screenshot)">